kentlouisetonino/cli-app-quiz-game/README.md

 ## Description

-> - A CLI application that will allow you to take a JavaScript quiz.
+> - A CLI computer program that will allow you to take a JavaScript quiz.
 The main technology stack are TypeScript and NodeJS.

 <br />